SamvitJ/samvitj.github.io/blog-source/_posts/2017-07-22-evaluating-startups.md

 ---
 layout: post
-title: "How to Pick Your Next Gig - Evaluating Startups"
+title: "On the Electrodynamics of Promising Startups"
 date: 2017-07-22
 comments: true
 ---